Do you allow dangerous pet breeds in Chattanooga?

-What’s up everybody, Alex Smith here, from gkhouses, Chattanooga.
-It’s another edition of, “Questions Owners Ask.”
-Today’s question is, “Do you allow dangerous pet breeds?”
+Alex Smith here from gkhouses, Chattanooga, with another edition of “Questions Owners Ask.”
+Today’s question is “Do you allow dangerous pet breeds in Chattanooga?”

 Our list of prohibited dog breeds includes but is not limited to: German shepherds, pit bulls, American pit bull terrier, American Staffordshire terrier, Staffordshire bull terrier, doberman pinschers, rottweilers, chow chows, akitas, Siberian Huskies, malamutes, and a partridge in a pear tree.

 This list comes from our gkhouses insurance policy.
 Your homeowner’s insurance policy likely has the same breeds listed, especially if it’s geared towards renters.

 You could potentially bypass these restrictions if you wanted to do so.

 If a tenant wants to rent with one of these breeds, we request approval from the owner.
 We also require a $300,000 insurance liability coverage with the owner listed as additionally insured.
 This would be in addition to the standard pet fee requirement.